 Furthermore, bureaucratic organizations sometimes load up on employees just because they can.
 Large tech companies hire as many people that meet the bar for hiring as they can get their hands on, maybe just so that their competitor cannot hire them.
 At least that was what a Software Engineer assumed who quit his job at Facebook.
 In his words, they were horribly overstaffed.
 That’s all just hearsay, but it makes a lot more sense that Graeber’s triumphant Marxist posturing.
 Because there is not enough work to go around in such situations, you end up with employees who have very little do to.

 There is also the issue that sometimes bureaucratic processes lead to excess fat.
 For instance, it managers may get punished for not spending their budget.
 If you don’t use up your budget, it may just get cut for the next quarter or year, depending on your horizon.
 Thus, if there is money to hire a certain number of people, they will get hired because the money has to be spent.
 This is shockingly common.
-There is some justification for this, however, because business is, in contrast to communists convictions that five-year plans as sensible, hard to plan for.
+There is some justification for this, however, because business is, in contrast to communists convictions that five-year plans are sensible, hard to plan for.
 Thus, companies ramp up hiring when they expect big projects in the future.
 If this does not work out, employees end up twiddling their thumbs.
 Yet, it is economically often better to have an underutilized workforce than to not have enough employees.
 If this strikes you as absurd, then consider how much a company can bill for the time of a consultant, and how much the consultant gets paid.
 Even if said consultant spends two weeks a month shitposting on the Internet on the company’s dime — this is called “being on the bench” in consultant-ese — because there are no assignments, he still makes the company more money than it costs to employ him.

 Graeber is not so much concerned with inefficiencies in bureaucratic organizations, though.
 Instead, he meanders, trying to develop an all-encompassing theory of bullshit jobs.
 To do so, he makes use of numbers, too, which betrays that he is a social scientist, seeing how ineptly he interprets the data he is working with: